smiffy6969/reflect-constructor/README.md

 ## Limitations and caveats

-Proxy DOES NOT ALLOW CHANGING OF PROPERTY ARRAYS!!!
+Proxy DOES NOT ALLOW MUTATING OF PROPERTY ARRAYS!!!

 If you need to monitor an array whilst keeping it mutatable, you should fall back to Proxy.oo..... apart form this you can use Proxy as is, this is only if you need to observe changes.